verrazzano/docs/content/en/docs/guides/migrate/install/prometheus/_index.md

 ---
 title: "Prometheus"
-description: "Learn how to install Prometheus on OCNE 2.0"
 weight: 1
 draft: false
 ---
+This document shows you how to install Prometheus on OCNE.

 ## Helm Install